 Below are three distinct pools:

-1. Shared – This pool is open to anyone willing to provide liquidity to the network, remove or swap tokens.
+1. Shared: This pool is open to anyone willing to provide liquidity to the network, and remove or swap tokens.
 Besides that, it has fixed parameters (fees, asset types, and weights).
 This is helpful for customers with small holdings who wish to earn fees from the most popular liquidity pools.

-2. Smart – This is a customized program type of pool regulated and managed by smart contracts.
-It ensures that the network has the correct digital asset ratio regardless of the digital currency used.
+2. Smart: This is a customized program type of pool regulated and managed by smart contracts.
+It ensures that the pool has the correct digital asset ratio regardless of the digital currency used.
 Additionally, this capability enables additional functionality, such as weights or the creation of index funds capable of tracking a property portfolio.

 Balancer vs. Uniswap

-When you compare these two platforms, they are both top-ranking decentralized exchanges (DEXs) with specific unique characteristics, even though one may appear to be more popular.
-The following are critical differentiating characteristics to consider that may assist you in making an excellent choice.
+Balancer and Uniswap are both top-ranking decentralized exchanges (DEXs) with specific unique characteristics, even though one may appear to be more popular.
+The following are critical differentiating characteristics to consider that may assist you in making an excellent choice between one or the other.

 Uniswap